Safe Touches

 Program Manual(s)

-The New York Society for the Prevention of Cruelty to Children.
-(2018).
-Facilitator training manual for Safe Touches - A Child Sexual Abuse Prevention Program for Children (Revised).
-New York: Author.
+• The New York Society for the Prevention of Cruelty to Children.
+(2023).
+Safe Touches facilitator guide and script (Revised).
+Author.

 Training Information